-13 This section contains the usual details about the power of Welsh Ministers to make subordinate legislation.
-This would be subject to the negative procedure in the National Assembly, , with one exception.
-In accordance with normal practice, there would be no procedure in relation to commencement orders made under section 16(3).
+This section contains the usual details about the power of Welsh Ministers to make subordinate legislation.
+This would be subject to the negative procedure in the National Assembly, with two exceptions.
+Firstly, if the subordinate legislation proposed to amend an Act of Parliament or Assembly Measure, it would be subject to an affirmative procedure.
+Secondly, and in accordance with normal practice, there would be no procedure in relation to commencement orders.